Our Lawyers Defend Violent Crime Charges in Tavares, Clermont and Inverness

 - Has a reasonable probability of resulting in the threat of physical harm

-Under any Florida standard, some crimes are definitely classified as violent, such as murder, forcible rape and armed robbery.
+Under any Florida standard, some crimes are definitely classified as violent, such as murder, assault, forcible rape and armed robbery.

 Affirmative defenses to homicide charges